merlin-mallory/merlin-mallory/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- ⚡ My bio **I got my first degree in Economics, and I worked 3 years in IT in USA.
-Then I worked in South Korea for 5 years as an English teach, and I've spent the last 3 years learning Japanese and programming in Japan.
+- ⚡ My bio **I got my first degree in Economics, and I worked 3 years in IT in USA 🇺🇸.
+Then I worked in South Korea 🇰🇷 for 5 years as an English teach, and I've spent the last 3 years learning Japanese and programming in Japan<i class="flag flag-japan"></i>.
 I'm currently a rising junior in my second bachelors degree, which is a BS in Computer Science with Oregon State University that I'm doing remotely while living in Japan.
 I'm seeking a summer 2023 software engineer internship back home in USA.**
 :jp:

 - 🔭 I’m currently working on [Codepath's Advanced Software Engineering Course](https://github.com/merlin-mallory/Codepath-Pod46)